UltraMessaging/um_kb/kb/packet-loss.md

 **[a]**: Measuring the maximum sustainable message rate (MSMR) can be difficult if you don't have a consistent execution environment.
-For example, if you don't assign your hot threads to specific CPUs, your operating system will migrate your threads between cores, even across NUMA zones, preventing optimal cache and memory usage.
+For example, if you don't assign your hot threads to specific CPU cores, your operating system will migrate your threads between cores, even across NUMA zones, preventing optimal cache and memory usage.
 A rate that is easily handled in one test run can cause packet loss in the next.